LibrariesHacked/librarieshacked.github.io/_posts/2023-10-03-green-libraries-week.md

   <figcaption>Public library services who have signed the Green Manifesto.</figcaption>
 </figure>

 A small Libraries Hacked project, [Green Libraries](https://green.librarydata.uk/) provides a visualisation of the (public) library services in the UK that have signed up to the Green Manifesto.
 But all digital projects have an associated carbon cost.
 The [website carbon calculator](https://www.websitecarbon.com/) provides a way of measuring the carbon impact of a webpage.
-The green libraries webpage is as minimalas possible, and estimated to be cleaner than 99% of pages tested.
-This Libraries Week we'll be ensuring all Libraries Hacked projects are checked and taking action to reduce their carbon footprint.
+The green libraries webpage is as minimal as possible, and estimated to be cleaner than 99% of pages tested.
+This Libraries Week we'll be ensuring all Libraries Hacked projects are checked, and taking action to reduce their carbon footprint.